Windows Shares (SMB)

 Setting up an External SMB Share

-Create the SMB share on another TrueNAS server (for example, system1), as described in Adding an SMB Share above.
+Create the SMB share on another TrueNAS remote server (for example, system1), as described in Adding an SMB Share above.

-We recommend using Active Directory or LDAP when creating user accounts, but at a minimum synchronize user accounts between the system with the share (system1) and on the TrueNAS system where you set up the external share (for example, system2).
+We recommend using Active Directory or LDAP when creating user accounts, but at a minimum, synchronize user accounts between the system with the share (system1) and on the TrueNAS system where you set up the external share (for example, system2).

 Set Up Another External SMB Share